algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 The server preprocesses the graph data upon startup to enhance performance during pathfinding operations.
 This preprocessing includes:

-- **Loading Data:** A loading.cpp file which contains functions to read the CSV file and populate the graph_data structure.
+- **Loading Data:** A loading.cpp file that contains functions to read the CSV file and populate the graph_data structure.
 This involves parsing each line of the CSV to extract landmark IDs and travel times, and updating the adjacency list accordingly.
 - **Removing Dead-End Nodes:** A preprocess.cpp file including functions to identify and remove dead-end nodes from the graph.
 Dead-end nodes are those that do not contribute to any valid paths between landmarks.
 This reduces the overall size of the graph and improves algorithm efficiency.
 - **Identifying Single Neighbors:** The server checks for nodes that have only one neighbor.
 If a start or end node is a single neighbor, it is updated to point to its only neighbor, simplifying the graph further.